bormaxi8080/osint-timeline/DRAFT.md

 Prefab.
 The generative UI framework that even humans can use: https://github.com/PrefectHQ/prefab

+Allure Notifications. jar, that draws piechart from results and sends it with link to build to messenger: https://github.com/qa-guru/allure-notifications

 Frappe Builder is a low-code website builder designed for simplicity, speed, and flexibility.
 Craft beautiful websites effortlessly with an intuitive visual builder.
 Whether you're a designer looking for ease or a developer seeking customization, Frappe Builder empowers you.
 It also features a click-to-publish option that gives you the complete end-to-end website creation experience: https://github.com/frappe/builder

 telegram_ex.
 Elixir library for building Telegram bots with macro-based API: https://github.com/lsdrfrx/telegram_ex